skymania/com.xiaomi-mi-zigbee/docs/README_cube.md

 * Rotate
 * Shake

-While using the cube, please keep the following in mind; The cube does not send with all motions it's orientation (which face is facing upwards).
+While using the cube, please keep the following in mind:
+The cube does not send with all motions it's orientation (which face is facing upwards).

 The cube sends it's orientation only on these motions:
 * Flip 90 degrees